 - Written content (blog posts, eBooks, product descriptions, testimonials, etc)

-- Online products or tools (SaaS, calculators, interactive content, etc)
+- Online products or tools (SaaS, white papers, interactive content, etc)

 - Social media pages

 DIGITAL MARKETING STRATEGIESThe list of digital marketing strategies is also constantly evolving, but here are some of the strategies most businesses are using:

 ONLINE ADVERTISINGOnline advertising is actually a broad term that covers any type of digital marketing where you pay for every user who clicks on an ad.
 For example, Google AdWords is a form of PPC advertising called “paid search advertising”.
 Facebook Ads are another form of PPC advertising called “paid social media advertising”.
 Google, Bing and Yahoo all allow you to run text ads on their Search Engine Results Pages (SERPs).
 Paid search advertising is one of the best ways to target potential customers who are actively searching for a product or service like yours.
 (Check out one of our paid search campaigns here)